 For the bees, it’s worse because they don’t see it coming.

-One day, they are going about their business in a thriving hive with lots of food.
+One day, they are going about their business in a thriving hive with lots of food and stored honey.
 The next day, they’re yanked from the hive, shoved down a funnel, and find themselves in a tiny box that smells nothing like home.

 Worse still, they can’t detect the scent mom has, but there’s an imposter in a curious-looking protective box.